nuagenetworks/nuage-metroae/BUILD.md

 * populates a `group_vars` directory
 * sets additional variables that configure the overall operation of the playbooks
 ***
-## Debug
-`ansible.cfg` is provided for debugging.
-By default, it tells Ansible to log to `./ansible.log`.
-Ansible supports different levels of verbosity, specified with one of the command line flags below.
-More letters means more verbosity.
-The highest level, -vvvv, provides ssh connectivity information.
-* -v
-* -vv
-* -vvv
-* -vvvv

 ## Having Issues?
 Do You Want to Start Over?
 If you have issues with running the build, you can reset to factory settings and start over.